-14 Essex County Council (2016), Grow on Space Study

-$^{^{15}}$ BIS (2013), Inward investment and trade in LEPs
+Made Smarter Review (2017) / 15 Essex County Council (2016), Grow on Space Study / 16 BIS (2013), Inward investment and trade in LEPs

-• second, some (although not all) solutions are likely to be sector-specific.
+- 4.4.
+Alongside these priorities, two considerations are important: - > First, there is already a lot happening, delivered by central and local government, by the 'U9' group of universities and by the private sector.
+This includes the South East Growth Hub and a range of sector-specific and general support programmes supported through European funding, as well as locally-delivered schemes, such as the Kent and Medway Business Fund and East Sussex Invest.
+Looking to the future, the aim should be to neither duplicate existing provision, nor to centralise it rather, our focus is on addressing significant gaps where they exist, and on developing a stronger, better coordinated 'network' of support, at local level and across the LEP - > Second, some (although not all) solutions are likely to be sector-specific.
 For example, the workspace needs of businesses in the creative sector will be different from those in manufacturing; building on the recommendations of the Government's Made Smarter review, the approach to technology adoption is also likely to have a sectoral dimension.
 This reflects the 'sector-focused' approach adopted by Government within the Industrial Strategy.
 Our working groups (such as the Creative Economy Network) will have an important role in developing solutions, alongside industry-led sector groups more broadly.

+PRIORITY 2

-5. Priority 2: Developing tomorrow's workforce
+Developing tomorrow's workforce